Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Fort Lauderdale.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Fort Lauderdale.
+Rentalcargroup offers a price comparison of all car rental companies in Fort Lauderdale, United States.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Fort Lauderdale, United States.

 Fort Lauderdale Car Hire Comparison | We offer a price comparison of all car hire suppliers in Fort Lauderdale but you choose your car hire based on price, car hire agency and fleet choice.

 Fort Lauderdale is a coastal city on the Atlantic Ocean in the US state of Florida.
 It is known as the "Venice of America" due to its expansive canal system.
 Situated in Broward County in South Florida, the city's population is over 170,000.

 The city is most famous for its beaches and boats, and while the city of Fort Lauderdale is relatively small in area, the term 'Fort Lauderdale' is often used to refer to the larger metropolis that has grown up around it.
 It is the county seat for Broward county, and is part of the Miami-Fort Lauderdale-West Palm Beach metropolitan area, which has over 5.5 million people.

 South Florida has three airports with commercial service:

 Fort Lauderdale/Hollywood International Airport (FLL) located just two miles south of down town Fort Lauderdale.
 It is a major airport and popular low cost carrier destination.
 This is most convenient airport to Fort Lauderdale.
 Spirit Airlines maintains a hub here; JetBlue, Southwest Airlines, Delta Air Lines, and Virgin America all also have substantial operations here.
 FLL is the main domestic airport for the South Florida region.